The kids are safe. They always have been.

 This summer, the calculations are very different than they were even last year, when the virus was still spreading wildly in an entirely unvaccinated population.
 That’s because, in the depths of a pandemic as we were then, individuals are not just individuals but links in a chain of transmission, which is the main reason why, for much of the last 18 months, public-health officials have worried over infections in the young — assuming they would eventually help bring the disease back to those much more vulnerable.

 In fact, for all the consternation that the United States responded to the pandemic by abandoning individuals to fend for themselves — a narrative belied by the data, which shows a roughly average level of stringency in our public response and a remarkably generous level of social-welfare spending, as Alex Tabarrok, among others, has noted — this principle of universal and shared burden has guided an enormous amount of our pandemic response: We have treated the disease almost as a uniform threat as a way of encouraging uniform vigilance.
 The best way to stop deaths was to stop cases, went the thinking, which dovetailed naturally with every parent’s intuitive caution and desire to keep their kids healthy and uninfected — and distrust, perhaps, of anyone who suggested that your child would be fine if she got sick.
-But whatever we told ourselves in doing so, we didn’t pull those kids out of school and put them in masks for their own.
+But whatever we told ourselves in doing so, we didn’t pull those kids out of school and put them in masks for their own sake.
 We did it for the sake of others.